 Editorial (June 12, 2019) — Canada began their FIFA Women’s World Cup campaign with a positive 1-0 result over Cameroon on Monday.
-Canada dictated the flow of the game, as well as the majority of possession.
+Canada dictated the flow of the game, as well as the majority of possession, and played strong defense.

 They held Cameroon to just one shot on target.
 However, the Canadians could only put one goal past the Cameroon goalkeeper.
 That re-enforces the questions about Canada’s lack of offense heading into this World Cup.

 Canada’s defense passed the first test, but the final exam is still to come.
 Cameroon were never really a huge threat to score on Monday.
 The Canadians played solid defense as a unit, and never really allowed Cameroon too much of a chance to test Stephanie Labbé.